Chief Executive Officer

 Passions: Encouraging and providing opportunities for every person, regardless of background and resources, to reach their potential.

 Favorite Quote: “Education is the most powerful weapon which you can use to change the world.” – Nelson Mandela

 University of California, Santa Barbara – Bachelor of Arts (B.A.) in Political Science

-With 20 years of experience working with non-profits and public policy, Barbara Ybarra serves as Director of Engagement for Barrio Logan College Institute (BLCI).
+With 20 years of experience working with non-profits and public policy, Barbara Ybarra serves as Chief Advancement Officer for Barrio Logan College Institute (BLCI).
 In her early years, Barbara learned the fundamentals of organizing and community outreach from her grandfather, Cesar Chavez.